Meera’s Mini Morning Dose

-HOUSTON -- It's finally Friday!
+HOUSTON — It's all about the Houston Astros this weekend!
 And Houston has some big headlines you don't want to miss.
-Morning Dose's Meera Nandlal has the trendiest news, weather forecast and more for Oct.
-20, 2017.
+Morning Dose's Meera Nandlal has the trendiest news, weather forecast and more for Friday, Oct.
+27, 2017.

 Meera’s Mini Morning Dose